 From Guadalcanal to Bougainville, Pacific War Turning Point

-(Vol. II, Amphibious Operations in the South Pacific in WWII Series)
+(Vol. II in the series: Amphibious Operations in the South Pacific in WWII)

 by William L. McGee

 688 pp, 310 B/W photographs, 44 maps, plus charts, notes, appendices, bibliography, and index.
 Paperback 6” x 9”, $39.95.

 Buy the Book: Amazon – Take a Look Inside